intelagense/100Devs-Discord-Help/README.md

 ````
 `````

-Markdown in Discord requires that you insert a Zero Width Space (U+200B) within any triple-backticks you wish to escape.
+Markdown in Discord requires that you insert a Zero Width Space (U+200B) within any triple-backticks you wish to escape when displaying backticks inside a code block.
 ````
 ```             //normal triple-backtick
 `​``[language]   //escaped triple-backtick (No visible difference due to the Zero Width Space.)